hustf/BitmapMapsExtras.jl/README.md

 # BitmapMapsExtra

-High dependency, dubious gain: Experiments on top of the BitmapMaps pipeline.
+Experiments on top of the BitmapMaps pipeline.

-This package is intended for modifying Bitmaps graphics.

-## Drawing
+## Graphic output

-On its own, BitmapMaps can draw single-color lines, triangles etc. top of a bitmap already.
-Text is provided in a vector graphics - svg - layer.

-BitmapMapsExtras can:

-- Draw colorful and transparent glyphs
-- Pack glyphs, respecting the size of each
-- Make simple grids of glyphs, or on directly specified locations.
+BitmapMapsExtras can, based on an elevation matrix:

-- Draw streamline plots.
-Most typically, uphill or downhill streamlines, but also lines of curvature.
-Such plots are actually ensembles of (very fast) differential equation solutions.
+- Draw streamlines.
+Most typically downhill streamlines, but also lines of curvature.
+Individual lines are solutions to differential equations.
-- Paint regions.
-Typically convex, concave, convex-concave or plane regions.

-## Types of glyphs

-- Vector glyph

-  Similar to an arrow-style glyph, shows a positive value, and a direction.
-The default glyph is calculated from surface normals.

-- Tangent base glyph

-  Shows the surface-aligned tangent basis, i.e. a 3d coordinate system which is used to calculate curvature.

-- Bidirectional vector glyph

-  Shows a signed value and a line of action, but no single direction along that line.
-The property shown is 180° symmetrical, such as tensile force in a rope.
-The default glyph is calculated from one of two principal curvatures of a surface.

-- Principal directions glyph

-  This is a pair of bidirectional vector glyphs.
-When viewed directly along a surface normal, they are perpendicular.
-The default shows principal surface curvatures - the signed values of curvature in the direction of maximum and minimum curvature.
+- Draw colorful and transparent glyphs:
+  * 2d vector
+  * 180° symmetrical 2d vector
+  * Frames of reference (Darboux), local planes
+- Place glyphs tightly packed respecting size, on grids, or random distributions
+- Paint regions by convexity:
+  * Convex - convex
+  * Convex - flat
+  * Convex - concave
+  * Flat - flat
+  * Flat - concave
+  * Concave - concave

 ## Differential geometry functions

-These functions have discrete domains.
-They are fast estimators for properties at cells of a gridded surface, like a grey-scale image or elevation map.

 - Normal vector projection, 𝐧ₚ

-Where BitmapMaps estimates based on a 3x3 grid, this uses a 5x5 grid around each pixel.

-`𝐧ₚ!` is the default function for making a `Vec2OnGrid` functor or object. `Vec2OnGrid` is the default `AbstractIJFunctor` for `GSVector` glyph specifications.

-- Tangent basis, `tangent_basis`

-  Contrary to textbook practice, we choose a tangent x-axis in the elevation surface's yz-plane.
-This samples a 5x5 window.

 - Principal curvatures components, 𝐊

-  Samples a 5x5 window around each pixel or cell.
-This estimator is optimized against known curvature functions for spheroids, cylinders, etc. Still, it is inaccurate for steep terrain (> 60°).
+Both sample the elvation matrix, are allocation-free and fast.
+They have normalized-length versions, which is useful for drawing streamline plots.
+Both sample from a window of 5x5 in an elevation matrix and are defined on discrete pixels.

+Similar concepts, say stress, strain or creep tensors, could be plugged in to make similar graphics.

+## `AbstractXYFunctor` and `AbstractIJFunctor`

+Functors combine a function and its input matrix.
+The concrete types are

+- `Vec2AtXY` and `Vec2OnGrid`
+- `BidirectionAtXY` and `BidirectionOnGrid`
+- `SelectedVec2AtXY`

+## `AbstractGlyphSpec` and `AbstractCurveSpec`

+...for specifying visual appearance

-## Streamlines
+## Some loose notes

-The familiar example is tracing a curve directly downhill from a point.
-Doing this accurately requires that we make continuous domains.
-We do this internally with `Vec2AtXY` or `BidirectionAtXY` types.

 `Vec2AtXY` enables integration along lines of descent or ascent.
 Visually, that traces out a streamline.
-If we are only interested in the streamline shape for graphical purposes, we can integrate `𝐧ₚᵤ` (the pure direction of descent) instead of `𝐧ₚ`.
+If we are only interested in the streamline shape for graphical purposes, we can integrate `𝐧ₚᵤ` (the direction of descent stripped from its steepness value) instead of `𝐧ₚ`.
 The result of integration along such a path is simple the elevation difference between start and finish.
+The direction of `𝐧ₚ` is always downhill, but we can move uphill by reversing the direction of 'time'.

+Lines of curvature are made by picking one four directions, moving in that direction, and then picking direction again.
+If we do that consistently, we trace out a streamline.
-`BidirectionAtXY` enables streamline integration along lines of curvature.
-Since curvature is a matrix rather than a vector, we must choose between following lines of maximal or minimal curvature.
-The result of integration along such a line is change in steepness angle.
+The choice is between lines of maximal or minimal curvature, and in which of two directions on each of those.

+ The result of integration along a line of curvature is change in steepness angle.
 However, since we're dealing with 2.5D height maps, this restricts the range to <-π, π>.
-By intuition, any streamline ought to be cyclic, or end in a plane like a lake.
+By intuition, any streamline ought to be cyclic, or end in a point where we can't consistently move forward.
+For example, that might be a planar region.

-For both types of streamline, they are more interesting in groups.
+Both types of streamline, they are more interesting in groups.
 For example, downhill streamlines collect in valleys, uphill streamlines collect in ridges and local summits.

 A collection of streamlines starting points is an ensemble.
 An ensemble might be a grid, uniformly random, or based on e.g. divergence (as in fluid flow) or previously drawn [hachures](https://andywoodruff.com/blog/hachures-and-sketchy-relief-maps/) in an iterative approach.

 We're using [OrdinaryDiffEq](https://docs.sciml.ai/OrdinaryDiffEq/stable/) to make these streamlines.
-Since our functors, or objects, are memory allocation free, we can find streamlines very effectively, even without advanced parallelism.
+Since our functors, or objects, are memory allocation free, we can find streamlines very effectively, even without using computational parallelism.

 ## Current progress

+Version 0.1.2

+Move graphics code to `DrawAndSpray.jl`
+Drop troublesome dependency on `ColorBlendModes`.
+Drop dependency on `BitmapMaps.jl`, temporarily in tests.

 Version 0.0.15